swiftwasm/carton/README.md

 By default `carton dev` will compile in the `debug` configuration.
 Add the `--release` flag to compile in the `release` configuration.

-## Roadmap

-As cross-compiling to WebAssembly and running apps and tests remotely is not too dissimilar to Android development, or even development on macOS for Linux through Docker, `carton` could potentially become a generic tool for cross-platform Swift developers.
-I'm not developing any Android apps currently, but if there are interested Swift for Android developers, I'd be very happy to review and merge their contributions enabling that.

 ## Contributing

 ### Sponsorship